Physiotherapy treatment and rehab programs

 If joint laxity is diagnosed we can measure and fit you for an appropriate joint brace eg an ACL/PCL stabilizing brace or a shoulder brace to protect previous rotator cuff injuries and shoulder dislocation.
 Check out our Bauerfeind SecuTec Knee Brace and the Omotrain shoulder brace

-We also write up 2-4 week strength and conditioning training programs to boost your endurance, VO2 max, and upper and lower body and core trunk strength so you can get the most out of your skiing holiday
+We design 2-4 week strength and conditioning training programs to boost your endurance, VO2 max, and upper and lower body and core trunk strength so you can get the most out of your next skiing holiday

 ACL tear/rupture rehab